grimmlab/BookChapter-RNA-Seq-Analyses/READMe.md

       --outFileNamePrefix /analysis/mapping/star/SRR5858228_1_trimmed  \
       --outSAMtype BAM SortedByCoordinate
    ```

    *Description:*

    `STAR` is the binary

    `--runMode`  is `alignReads`  which means map reads to the reference genome

    `--runThreadN` is the number of threads (default used is 8)

    `--genomeDir` is the path to genome indexed directory

    `--readFilesIn` is the path to trimmed reads including file name

    `--readFilesCommand` for gzipped files (*.gz) use zcat

    `--sjdbGTFfile` is the path annotation file with file name

    `--outFileNamePrefix`  is output prefix name with its path

-   `--outSAMtype` is the output sorted by coordinate, similar to samtools sort command.
+   `--outSAMtype` is the output sorted by coordinate, similar to samtools sort command

    *Output:*
    The `STAR`  genome alignment will generated in files into the **analysis/mapping/star** folder:

    This is the output for one sample, similar files will be generated for other samples as well

    ```bash